Covid 19 coronavirus: New Zealand holidaymakers flock to Northland, smashing visitor records

 "We even thought we might have an increase, but we didn't expect this much."

-According to Tourism NZ, international visitors brought $17 billion to New Zealand in 2019 and New Zealanders spent about $9 billion overseas.
+According to Tourism NZ, international visitors brought $17 billion to New Zealand in 2019 and New Zealanders spent about $9b overseas.

 Maxwell said she hoped the latest outbreak was ''just a blip''.